AlshammariA/FlakeFlagger/flakiness-predicter/README.md

 * `input_data/original_tests/` :
 	This directory contains the body contents of all flaky and non flaky tests.
 This is used to collect the token/java keywords per test.

-## Choice 1: How to replicate our experiment?
+## How to replicate our experiment?
 There are three main steps to perform the prediction phase.
 * Hint: the first two steps can be skipped as the generated files from these steps are already in the `result` directory.